-Office hours: If you need help, clarification, questions answered, or additional guidance on an assignment, I strongly encourage you to attend my weekly office hours immediately after class on Mondays and Wednesdays.
-I am on campus four days a week, so I am always available for scheduled appointments on Tuesdays and Thursdays as well.
+Office hours: If you need help, clarification, questions answered, or additional guidance on an assignment, I strongly encourage you to attend my weekly office hours on Mondays and Wednesdays.
+I am also available for scheduled appointments outside of my regular office hours.
 If you schedule an appointment during a time outside of my regular office hours and need to cancel or reschedule, please notify me ahead of time.